 Higher routes provide challenging areas for Gold groups and access to a triangle of DofE campsites.

-Campsite has capacity for several groups at anyone time with space for supervisors to pitch away from group.
+Campsite has capacity for several groups at any one time with space for supervisors to pitch away from group.
 A separate toilet and shower is also available for supervisors if required.

 We have a spacious open-fronted farm shelter that can be used for preparation, cooking and eating in case of extreme foul weather conditions (if expedition permits).